 It is rich in nutrients and plays an important role as a natural fertilizer.
 Humus provides essential nutrients such as nitrogen, phosphorus, and potassium in a form that plants can easily absorb.
 This promotes healthy plant growth and increases yields.

 Humus is alive with microbiological activity.
-These microbes play a crucial role in the soil ecosystem cycle, including the decomposition of organic matter and nutrient conversion, which in turn improves soil health and promotes plant growth.
+These microbes play a crucial role in the soil ecological cycle, including the decomposition of organic matter and nutrient transformation, which in turn improves soil health and promotes plant growth.

 5. Disease and pest resistance